 Visual, Aural and Motor Skill-Stacking

 Learning How to Read Music can Stack Many Skills at Once

 When you learn how to read music correctly, you are empowered in 4 areas:

 - Visual Skills

 - Motor Skills

-Learning how to read music the right way accelerates ear training.
-After all – Music is sound, not graphics!
+Experiencing how to read music the right way accelerates ear training.
+After all – Music is sound, not graphics.

 Learning how to read music will connect your eyes, ears, brain and hands.
 It’s a powerful combination.

 When you understand notes, rests, time signatures and the basic rhythms of music – you can relax and play.